 Cobblestone walkways line The Grand Canal Shoppes and its 500,000 square feet of unique retail space within The Venetian Las Vegas.
 This indoor shopping area features an authentic reproduction of Venice’s Grand Canal, complete with gondolas, and a replica of St. Mark’s Square, which serves as the centerpiece of the mall area.
 Among the more than 80 shops, restaurants and attractions are Davidoff, BCBGMaxazria, Pandora, Brighton Collectibles and Caché, as well as restaurants, including Buddy V’s and Mario Batali’s Otto.

 The Forum Shops at Caesars set the bar for luxury retail when it opened in 1992 with more than 250,000 square feet of retail space.
 Since opening, The Forum Shops have expanded twice, once in 1998 and a second time in 2004.
-In 2004, a $139 million expansion debuted, adding 283,000 square feet and, for the first time in Las Vegas, boutiques such as Ted Baker, Thomas Pink and Vosges Haut-Chocolats.
+In 2004, a $139 million expansion debuted, adding 283,000 square feet and, for the first time in Las Vegas, boutiques such as Ted Baker and Thomas Pink.
 The expansion increased the grand total of boutiques and shops to approximately 160, plus 13 restaurants and specialty food shops.
-H&M, the international fashion retailer known for offering fashion-forward apparel and quality basics, has continued its expansion in the Las Vegas area by opening the largest H&M location in the world at The Forum Shops.
+H&M, the international fashion retailer known for offering fashion-forward apparel and quality basics, has continued its expansion in the Las Vegas area by opening the largest H&M location in the country at The Forum Shops.
 Other popular stores include Kate Spade, Louis Vuitton, Gucci, Guess, Christian Dior, Nike, Fendi and Hugo Boss, as well as restaurants such as Wolfgang Puck’s Spago, Joe’s Seafood Prime Steaks & Stone Crab, Border Grill and Sushi Roku.
 Retailers Alfred Dunhill, Hublot, Breitling, Panerai, L.K.Bennett, Sandro and Sergio Rossi are also popular choices at The Forum Shops.

 The Cosmopolitan of Las Vegas has assembled an eclectic collection of shops on the third floor of the resort.
 From limited-edition sneakers at CRSVR Sneaker Boutique to Rent the Runway, shopping has been taken up a few levels at The Cosmopolitan of Las Vegas.
 Check out unique stores including dna2050, Molly Brown’s Swimwear, Monogram, Retrospecs & Co., Skins 6|2 Cosmetics, Stitched and Vitals.